expressjs/csurf/README.md

   - `req.headers['xsrf-token']` - the `XSRF-Token` HTTP request header.
   - `req.headers['x-csrf-token']` - the `X-CSRF-Token` HTTP request header.
   - `req.headers['x-xsrf-token']` - the `X-XSRF-Token` HTTP request header.

+##### clientUserAgent

+An Array of the methods for which user-agent request that CSRF token checking will disabled.
+Like `["iOS","Android","WindowsPhone"]`.

 ## Example